-- The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns/worries you may have. - All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report. - Homework will be adjusted as needed to your child's individual needs. - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child. - You will be given a copy of updated intervention and Support Plans each term, if your child requires one.
+- The class teacher is regularly available to discuss your child's progress or any concerns you may have and to share information about what is working well at home and school so similar strategies can be used. - The SENDCo is available to meet with you to discuss your child's progress or any concerns/worries you may have.

+- All information from outside professionals will be discussed with you with the person involved directly, or where this is not possible, in a report. - Homework will be adjusted as needed to your child's individual needs. - A home/school contact book may be used to support communication with you, when this has been agreed to be useful for you and your child. - You will be given a copy of updated Pupil passports and SEN support plans each term, if your child requires one.
 The SENDCO is available to discuss these if necessary.
+The SENDCO is also available at Parent appointments usually held in October/November and March/April.